OMerkel/PongOCV/README.md

 <img src="img/02-my_controlling_object.jpg" width="30%" />

-Above image should show you what kind of object shall be detected.
+Above image should show you what kind of object shall be detected in my scenario.
+Feel free to configure your own...